Silentsoul04/alt_job/README.md

 # Alt Job

-Atl Job scrapes a bunch of green/social/alternative websites to send digest of new job posting by email.

-The digest include a Excel file all job postings data.
+Atl Job scrapes a bunch of green/social/alternative websites to send digest of new job postings by email.
+Also generates an Excel file with job postings informations.

-The scraped data include: job title, type, salary, week_hours, date posted, apply before date and full description.
+The scraped data include: **job title, type, salary, week_hours, date posted, apply before date and full description**.
 Additionnaly, a set of keywords matches are automatically checked against all jobs and added as a new column.
 (See [screens](https://github.com/tristanlatr/alt_job/blob/master/screens))
 This project is still under construction! 🚧

-### Mailling lists 🔥✉️
+### Mailling lists 🔥

 Implementation of this software